-I recall once having an interesting chat with a fellow author at a writer’s convention.
+I recall an interesting chat I once had with a fellow author at a writer’s convention.
 He was telling me about another writer he knew who apparently got into serious trouble with Paramount.
-This other writer had allegedly written a very adult oriented Star Trek story, and Paramount had apparently taken issue with the way he used their characters.
+This other writer had allegedly written a very adult oriented Star Trek story, and Paramount had apparently taken issue with the way he’d used their characters.

-As I recall, Star Trek conventions got started so the fans, or Trekkies, as they called themselves, could share their fan stories.
+As I recall, Star Trek conventions got started so the fans, or Trekkies, as they were called at the time, could share their fan stories.
 However, it was a different time.
-Back then fanfiction authors wrote with pen and paper and they kept their stories in their notebooks.
+Fanfiction authors wrote with pen and paper and kept their stories in their notebooks.
 Self publishing didn’t exist.
 There was no Internet, no blogs, no Kindle.
-(I know.
-It’s hard to imagine, isn’t it?)
+I know.
+It’s hard to imagine.

 Times have indeed changed.
-Today a fan writer can write his or her own Star Trek story in their blog or post it on a fan forum.
+Today a fan writer can write his or her own Star Trek story and publish it in their blog or post it on a fan forum.
 Their motive may be sincere.
 However, their devotion to their favorite TV show could, potentially, put them in legal hot water.
 I’m not an attorney, nor am I giving legal advice.
-That said, it is common knowledge that the rights to any artistic creation, including works of fiction, belong to the person or persons who created it.
+That said, it’s common knowledge that the rights to any artistic creation, including works of fiction, belong to the person or persons who created it.

 I write my own unique stories with my own characters.
-However, if I were to include someone else’s character, for whatever reason, I would get their permission first.
+However, if I were to include a character someone else created, for whatever reason, I would get their permission first.
 It’s only common courtesy.
-It could also be an opportunity for me to reach out and connect with another author.
-Most importantly, it would save me the worry of possibly getting a nasty letter from someone’s attorney.
+It would also be an opportunity to reach out and connect with another author.
+Most importantly, it would save me the worry of getting a nasty letter from someone’s attorney.